Enterprise resource planning: Data migration

-Data migration is the process of moving, copying, and restructuring data from an existing system to the ERP system.
-Migration is critical to implementation success and requires significant planning.
-Unfortunately, since migration is one of the final activities before the production phase, it often receives insufficient attention.
-The following steps can structure migration planning:
+Data migration is the process of moving, copying, and restructuring data from an existing system to an enterprise resource planning (ERP) system.
+It is a critical component of a successful implementation and requires thorough planning.
+However, because migration typically occurs near the end of the implementation process, it often receives inadequate attention.
+The following steps can help structure an effective migration plan: